 Short story made even shorter: I usually keep roasted almonds and some chocolate in my desk drawer at work.
 Chocolate in case of emergency, of course.
 One day I decided to mix together an almond and a few Bunch-a-Crunch clusters in one mouthful and quickly realized the whole was WAY more than just the sum of its parts in this case.
 Delicious!

-To throw a mild bit of complication into these simple recipe steps, once all of the ingredients were mixed together and spread onto the sheet, I pressed extra puffed rice cereal and chopped almonds into the top of the bark and covered it all with a melted chocolate drizzle.
-Totally optional, but it’s a little fancied up trick.
-You know…in case you anticipate actually sharing this crunchy dark chocolate almond bark with friends and/or family and not hoarding it in your office desk drawer. 😉
+To throw a mild bit of complication into these simple recipe steps, once all of the ingredients were mixed together and spread onto the sheet, I pressed extra puffed rice cereal and chopped almonds into the top of the bark and covered it all with a melted chocolate drizzle, but that part was optional.
+More than enough goodness is going on inside the bark.

 Crunchy Dark Chocolate Almond Bark